 Historically, CFOs have been responsible for the staff, infrastructure, policies, and processes involved in paying an organization’s bills, as well as collecting monies owed.
-In many instances, the purchasing and procurement function may also report to this role.
-And depending on your industry, many of the terms and conditions associated with the flow of money between those from whom products and services are bought and sold are defined by contracts.
+In many instances, the in-house legal team, as well as the purchasing and procurement functions, may also report to this role.
+Regardless of whether you are dealing with accounts receivable or accounts payable, your ability to effectively manage your contracts is key to your business’s success.

-Complete the form at right to download your copy of A CFO’s Guide to Successful Contract Lifecycle Management and learn about 10 contract lifecycle management best practices that focus specifically on the core components of:
+By downloading our CFO guide to contract management you will learn about 10 contract lifecycle management best practices that focus specifically on the core components of:

 Each of these best practices will help you and your organization manage your buy-side and sell-side contracts with less risk, greater efficiency, and increased compliance.